-A meter test must not exceed 90 minutes in duration and typically each test should be run for a minimum of 10 minutes at a steadyflow rate.
+A meter test must not exceed 90 minutes in duration and typically each test should be run for a minimum of 10 minutes at a steady flow rate.
+However, some Consenting Authorities will allow an initial run of 10 minutes and replicates at 5 minutes in some cases if the shorter time will not impact the test uncertainty.
+Check with the Consenting Authority to confirm their minimum run time.

-The verification test volume and duration should be sufficient so that they do not influence the test uncertainty.
-Ideally a minimum initial run of 10 minutes and replicates at 5 minutes should be undertaken with no longer than 90 minutes for a single test.
+Ultimately, the verification test volume and duration should be sufficient so that they do not influence the test uncertainty.